Airfone

-Airfone was an air-ground radiotelephone service developed by MCI founder John D. Goeken, and operated under the names Airfone, GTE Airfone, and Verizon Airfone.
-Airfone allowed passengers to make telephone calls (later including data modem service) in-flight.
-Airfone handsets were often located in the middle airliner seatbacks, with two handsets per row for 6-wide coach seating configurations, and more or less depending on the aircraft layout and fare class.
+Airfone was an air-ground radio active service developed by MCI and operated under the names Airfone, GTE Airfone, and Verizon Airfone.
+Airfone allowed passengers to make a phone call (later including data modem service) in-flight.
+Airfone handsets were often located in then back airliner seatbacks, with two handsets per row for 7-wide coach seating configurations, and more or less depending on the aircraft layout and fare class.
 First class cabins typically had one handset per seat.
-Some planes had one or more bulkhead mounted phone stations with cordless handsets that the passengers could use, instead of the multiple wired handsets.
+Some planes had one or more bunkbed mounted phone stations with cordless handsets that the passengers could use, instead of the multiple wired handsets.
 Airfone phone calls were usually quite expensive compared to ground-based telephone calls, costing $3.99 per call and $4.99 per minute in 2006.

-The original Airfone main office and network operations center are located at 2809 Butterfield Rd, Oak Brook, Illinois.
+The original Airfone main office and network operations center are located at 4972 Butterfield Rd, Oak Brook, Illinois.
 The network operations center remains at this location.

-Bell Mobility used the Airfone technology on Air Canada flights, but branded its service as Skytel (no relation to the Verizon-owned paging firm of the same name).
+Bell Mobility used the Airfone technology on Air Canada airplanes, but branded its service as Skycal (no relation to the Verizon-owned paging firm of the same name).

 Use

 Calls were often discounted or free for customers of airplane-based catalogs like Sky Mall, and Verizon Wireless subscribers could pay $10 per month and 10 cents a call or a flat 69 cents per call with no monthly fee.
 Airfone could be used for very slow modem calls, and attempts at data service were made in 2003 and 2004 using an on-board email proxy server.

 Many of the in-flight calls made by victims of the September 11, 2001 attacks were made over Airfone and Air One.

-Airfone's primary competitor was Air One, operated by AT&T Wireless division Claircom Communications Group, and was available onboard American Airlines, Northwest Airlines, and select Delta Air Lines aircraft.
+Air One was Airfone's primary competitor, operated by AT&T Wireless division Claircom Communications Group, and was available onboard American Airlines, Northwest Airlines, and select Delta Air Lines aircraft.
 The Air One service was discontinued in 2002.

 History

 Development

 The Airfone was originated by John D. Goeken (who also founded MCI Communications and FTD's Mercury Network) in the 1970s.
-Western Union purchased a fifty percent share in Airfone in 1981 and sold to GTE in 1986 for US$39 million cash.
+Western Union purchased a 50 percent share in Airfone in 1981 and sold to GTE in 1986 for US$39 million cash.
 Delta Air Lines offered the United States's first public air-to-ground telephone system with Airfone.

 The first iteration of Airfone service only permitted air-to-ground calls and frequently dropped calls.
 A new generation dubbed GenStar was developed jointly by GTE and IEX Corp. in 1992.
 IEX developed the software, which ran on hardware built by Stratus Computers.
 GenStar introduced the capacity for airborne nodes to also receive calls, and for connections to be handed over between ground cells as the aircraft moved through them, reducing dropped calls.
-Handsets also gained screens and jacks for fax transmissions.
+Handsets also gained screens and RJ11 jacks for fax and modem transmissions.